Bronya-Rand/ExPoser-Previewer/README.md

 The Posing Tool site from what I know only supports the Doki cast and a few other characters that only supports DDLC syntax.
 ExPoser Previewer supports MPT/ExPoser syntax with a finite amount of possibilities of pose/express any character which supports MPT/ExPoser syntax.

 ## What difference does this have to Expreviewer?
 They are both identical in some degree.
-Implementation and engine compatibility is different though.
-Expreviewer is "7.6/8.1+" only while ExPoser Previewer is anywhere between 7.6/8.1 and below.
+Implementation is different though.
 Additionally, Expreviewer requires you to define characters manually while ExPoser Previewer does it automatically at runtime.
-My code isn't perfect obvs but its still gets the job done.
+My code isn't perfect and I am not claming it to be better, but it gets the job done.

 ## Does this support the old Agent Gold Pose Tool?
 No. ExPoser Previewer was designed to support DDLC and MPT/ExPoser syntax.
 This pose tool is obsolete and should be replaced with MPT + ExPoser.